I'm not an easy guy to manage - Lukaku

 Romelu Lukaku has conceded that he is not an easy player to manage and thanked Everton boss Ronald Koeman for helping him reach a new level.

-The Belgium striker has been in superb form for the Toffees this season and tops the Premier League goalscoring charts with 24 strikes.
+The Belgium striker has been in superb form for the Toffees this season and tops the Premier League goalscoring charts with 24.

 Lukaku's form saw him take home the Player of the Season and Players' Player of the Season at the club's awards evening on Tuesday.